DowdyJ/JoDosVM/README.md

 Labels are not case sensitive.
 LOOP is regarded as the same as Loop/lOOp/loop and so on.

 <h3>Assembler Macros</h3>
+BLKW is not implemented.
 The following macros are valid for use with the assembler:

 <h4>.ORIG</h4>
 Requires an argument in hex format. (e.g. x3000)